LuigiCaradonna/isoviewer-for-helios-automazioni-cnc/README.md

 Where the job is at a constant depth the time results to be almost correct.

 ## Tech
-The whole software is written in `Python` using `PySide6` to build the user interface.
+The whole software is written in `Python`, using `PySide6` to build the user interface.

 ## How to compile
 To compile the software, `Python 3.8+`, `Qt 6.0+` and `PySide6` are required.